Detecting Rare and Weak Spikes in Large Covariance Matrices: Introduction

 \bed We call (\ref{model-alt})-(\ref{model-cal2}) the Rare and Weak Spike (RWS) model. \eed Similar Rare/Weak models have been used in many recent works but for different problems \cite{DJ15}, and the Rare/Weak Spike model here is new.

+{\bf Remark}. ({\it A Gaussian proxy model to RWS}).
 The RWS model is hard to analyze: in the likelihood ratio associated with the testing problem, it is hard to integrate $Q$ out with the law of $Q \sim \mathbb{S}(p,r)$.
 In the case where $r$ is fixed while $n \goto \infty$, \cite{Hallin2013, Hallin2014} attacked the problem with the so-called Laplace's method and careful large deviation analysis of the spherical integrals, but how to extend their techniques and results to our case (where $r$ grows to $\infty$ at an algebraic rate as $n \goto \infty$) remains unclear.

-We propose a different approach.
-The idea is to consider a proxy model that is very close to RWS but easier to analyze.
+We propose a new technical device by introducing a proxy model that is very close to RWS but is easier to analyze.
 In detail, we consider a proxy testing problem where we replace the alternative hypothesis $H_1^{(n)}$ by

-where $Z \in \mathbb{R}^{p,r}$ is the matrix that has $iid$ $N(0,1)$ entries. \bed We call (\ref{model-cal2})-(\ref{model-tildealt}) the Gaussian proxy model of RWS. \eed On one hand, the following lemma says that two models are close to each other, for a wide region in the parameter space (see Figure \ref{fig:phase}).
-Let $LR_n$ and $\widetilde{LR}_n$ be the likelihood ratios associated with the RWS and the proxy model, respectively.
-Let $E_0$ stand for the expectation under $H_0^{(n)}$.